OnionIoT/documentation/docs/hardware-interfaces/wifi-antenna.md

 Make any device changes carefully and at your own risk.
 These changes are hard to undo and will require permanent use of an external antenna for reasonable WiFi connectivity.
 If you damage your Omega during modifications, Onion Corporation is not responsible.

 :::

+The Omega2S/Omega2S+ require no modification.
+When designing a custom board for the Omega2S/Omega2S+, you must choose between connecting the antenna to the ANT pin and the u.FL connector.

 <Tabs>
   <TabItem value="omega2" label="Omega2" default>